ariga/atlas-provider-typeorm/README.md

 Atlas supports a [version migration](https://atlasgo.io/concepts/declarative-vs-versioned#versioned-migrations) workflow, where each change to the database is versioned and recorded in a migration file.
-You can use the `atlas migrate diff` command to automatically generate a migration file that will migrate the database from its latest revision to the current Typeorm schema.
+You can use the `atlas migrate diff` command to automatically generate a migration file that will migrate the database from its latest revision to the current TypeORM schema.

 ```bash
 atlas migrate diff --env typeorm